It was the age of wisdom, it was the age of foolishness.

 The Rangers became as thuggish as their fans.

 Mike Rupp, who scored the goal that won Game 7 of the 2003 Stanley Cup Finals for the Devils, is now a Ranger -- and from last night forward, it will be pretty hard to see him as anything but Ranger Scum.
-He was assessed a two-minute minor for roughing Peter Harrold, and as he was being escorted away by a linesman, he punched Martin Brodeur in the chest.
+He was assessed a 2-minute minor for roughing Peter Harrold, and as he was being escorted away by a linesman, he punched Martin Brodeur in the chest.
 Steve Bernier skated over to defend Brodeur, but Rupp knocked him down.

 When the dust settled, Rupp was assessed 14 minutes in penalties, teammate Stu Bickel picked up two minutes for roughing, and the Devils' Ryan Carter picked up a 10-minute misconduct and two minutes for roughing.